ChuoiUhuhu0727/ChuoiUhuhu0727/README.md

 ## 📈 How I approach learning & building

-* I enjoy building end-to-end pipeline of simple embedded systems (from connecting hardware to generating AI-prediting outputs)
+* I enjoy building end-to-end pipeline of simple embedded systems (from connecting hardware to generating AI-predicting outputs)
-* I vibecode a lot with Claude, Gemini, ChatGPT but always be sure about those 4 things: input, output, core logic, highest-probability buggy parts
+* I vibecoded a lot with Claude, Gemini, ChatGPT but always be sure about those 4 things: input, output, core logic, highest-probability buggy parts

 ## 🎯 Current focus